Cognyte Software Ltd.: Please contact the Portnoy Law Firm to recover your losses; May 1, 2023 deadline

-LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Cognyte Software Ltd. (“Cognyte” or “the Company”) (NASDAQ: CGNT) investors that a lawsuit filed on behalf of investors that purchased Fate securities (NASDAQ: CGNT) between February 2, 2021 to June 28, 2022, inclusive (the “Class Period”).
+LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Cognyte Software Ltd. ("Cognyte" or "the Company") CGNT investors that a lawsuit filed on behalf of investors that purchased Fate securities CGNT between February 2, 2021 to June 28, 2022, inclusive (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.